 Asparagus is a nutrition powerhouse that packs a ton of goodness, like folate, Vitamins K, A, C, as well as potassium, Iron, & Fiber.
 Vitamin K, an often overlooked vitamin, is found in studies to improve bone health by increasing bone mineral density.
-Vitamin K is also important to heart health, helping to prevent hardening of the arteries.
+Vitamin K is also important to heart health, helping to prevent the hardening of the arteries.

 Puff Pastry 101

-Puff Pastry is made by a laborious process where there are many layers of thin pastry, each layer built with pats of butter between them.
-The dough is then rolled out, folded, left to rest, and the whole process is repeated 6-8 times.
+Making Puff Pastry is a laborious process where there are many layers of thin pastry, each layer built with pats of butter between them.
+Then you roll out the dough, fold it, and leave it to rest, and repeat the whole process six to eight times.
 Luckily, we can buy puff pastry where someone else has done all this work.
 I am usually a fan of making everything from scratch, but I draw a line at puff pastry.
 Look for a frozen puff pastry that uses real butter if possible.
-If you really want to make your own puff pastry, you can.
+Finally, if you really want to make your own puff pastry, you can.
 Here's how: How To Make Puff Pastry.

-- 1 tbsp olive oil
+- 1 tablespoon olive oil

-- 1 tbsp butter
+- 1 tablespoon butter

 - 1 shallot minced